Why was the Outside Immigration Counsel Program initiated?

 Can a foreign national prepare and file an employer-sponsored immigrant petition?

-No. A foreign national is not authorized to represent the University of Pennsylvania legal matters.
+No. A foreign national is not authorized to represent Penn legal matters.
 All employer-sponsored immigration petitions must be prepared and filed by either ISSS or one of the three retained immigration counsel.

 Who is responsible for paying the legal fees?